funoonAlbalawi12/SWE363Project/README.md

 # Team Members and Roles:

 - **Funoon Albalawi**
   Responsible for implementing the flow of the **Admin** user, who is considered the main user of the website.
-Funoon focuses on the admin dashboard and tools that allow efficient management of users, content, and settings.
+Funoon focuses on the admin dashboard and tools that allow efficient management of clubs, clubs Admin, and events.

 - **Budoor Alshehri**
   Takes the role of implementing the flow of the **Admin** user, who is considered the main user of the website.
 Budoor ensures smooth integration of admin functionalities, improving navigation and user interface for the admin role.